The call for 2023 proposals has now closed. The call for 2024 proposals will open mid-July 2023.

 Currently Diamond has around 110 active PhD students in collaboration with universities, taking on 15-20 per year.

-Details of studentships starting in 2022 are now available here.
+Details of studentships starting imminently are available here

 If you have any questions about the Diamond PhD programme, please e-mail the Student Engagement Team - email@example.com